ievgennaida/animation-timeline-control/README.md

 		keyframeSizePx: 'auto',
 		laneHeightPx: 24,
 		laneMarginPx: 2,
 		// Size of the lane in pixels.
 Can be 'auto' than size is based on the 'laneHeightPx'. can be overriden by lane 'lane.keyframesLaneSizePx'.
 		keyframesLaneSizePx: 'auto',
 		headerHeight: 30,
-		lineHeight: 1,
-		autoWidth: true,
 		ticksFont: "11px sans-serif",
 		zoom: 1000,
 		// Zoom speed.
 Use percent of the screen to set zoom speed.
 		zoomSpeed: 0.1,
 		// Max zoom
 		zoomMin: 80,